Phase 1 Strategic Synthesis · Near & Dear · 2026

 Consistency

 Every Reddit and RealSelf complaint secretly asks for it: "will this actually work the same way on me?"
 No one has owned it.
-DENSITY's real-time impedance calibration is the only device built to deliver it.
+DENSITY's Real-Time Auto Calibration is the only device built to deliver it.

 Vacant · EdgePolish™